Horizon-Private-Server/horizon-wiki/getting-online/pcsx2/detailed_setup.md

 5. In the "Search Directory" field, set the folder path to [your PCSX2 installation folder]\textures.
 6. In the "Options" section:
    a) Enable the "Load Textures" setting.
-   b) Disable the "Asynchronous Texture Loading" setting.
+   b) (recommended) Disable the "Asynchronous Texture Loading" setting.
-   c) Enable the "Precache Textures" setting.
+   c) (recommended) Enable the "Precache Textures" setting.

 ##### Adding Textures
 This section should be done as needed.